Graduate Paper Requirement

 The student shall rewrite the paper as required and when in final draft form shall resubmit it to the faculty paper adviser.
 The adviser shall give signed approval when fully satisfied with the work, or may choose to have it reviewed by a second reader.

-A copy of the final paper shall be submitted to the Planning Program coordinator (Norman Tyler) as part of the student's record.
+A copy of the final paper shall be submitted to a URP Program faculty member as part of the student's record.
 The paper will be included in the programs' library of student papers and made available for review by other students.